 ActivitiesThere is never a shortage of things to do in Victoria.
 If you're not wandering around and sampling the finest foods in Melbourne, you could easily be doing any outdoor activity your heart desires.

 Head west for an afternoon with richer wildlife.
-From Wilson's Promontory to Gippsland's Wildneress Coast, you'll begin to see nature in ways you have never seen nature before.
+From Wilson's Promontory to Gippsland's Wilderness Coast, you'll begin to see nature in ways you have never seen nature before.

-Take a dive along one of breathtaking coasts of the Great Ocean Road to become friendly with the spectacular scenic coast.
+Take a drive along the breathtaking coast of the Great Ocean Road to become familiar with this spectacularly scenic and famous stretch of coastline.
 Although the Twelve Apostles are the most famous landmark of this region, it is only one of many spectacular sights.
 Here's a list of 10 must see places to stop along the Great Ocean Road for more ideas.
-Several local and National Parks are home to wildlife such as Koalas.
-Hiking trails are prevalent, including the Great Ocean Walk, a hiking trail stretching west from Apollo for over 100km.
+Several local and National Parks in the area are home to wildlife such as Koalas.
+Hiking trails are prevalent, including the Great Ocean Walk, a hiking trail stretching west from the town of Apollo for over 100km.

 Over in the High Country, the risky rivers and adventure filled forests make Errinundra and Snowy Rivers enticing to visitors all year round.